2024 PARADE RULES AND REGULATIONS

 - Applications from municipal entrants Applications from municipal entrants such as Police and Fire Departments, Elected Officials of Harford County municipalities, and official representatives of Harford Governmental Agencies or Departments, require no entry fee.

 - Applications from Elected Officials of non-Harford County municipalities Applications from Elected Officials of non-Harford County municipalities MUST be accompanied by an Entry Fee of $175.00.
 See below for more information on this category.
 Again, if you have any question as to whether you fall within this category, please call 410-879-4245.
 The application will not be considered until the fee is received.
-If an application is NOT accepted, the Committee will refund the Application Fee less a $10 service charge.

 II.
 RULES FOR APPLICATION AND ACCEPTANCE INTO THE PARADE: